⚠️Have you been affected by the current situation?⚠️

 Explosive and unexploded objects can pose serious safety risks.
 To keep yourself and your family safe:

-- Avoid areas previously occupied by military or armed groups or where hostilities occurred.
+- Avoid areas where explosions or hostilities occurred.

 - Stay alert: Always pay attention to suspicious objects.
 Unexploded objects can be buried under debris or in areas where children may play, like fields.